Achievable Rates for Channels with Deletions and Insertions: Insertion Channel

-where $H({L_{X}}_1|{L_{\tilde{Y}}}_1)$ is computed using the joint distribution given in Proposition \ref{prop:lxytil}. \end{thm} \begin{proof} The result is a direct consequence of using Lemmas \ref{lem:ins_H_T_Y} - \ref{lem:lb2_liminf} in \eqref{eq:ins_lb2}, and substituting the resulting upper bound for $\limsup_{n \to \infty} \frac{1}{n} H(X^n|Y^{M_n})$ in \eqref{eq:mut_decomp}. \end{proof} Figure \ref{fig:ins_lbs_compare} compares Lower bound $1$ with Lower bound $2$ for different values of $i$ with $\alpha$ fixed at $0.8$.
-We observe that $LB \ 2$ is generally a better bound that $LB \ 1$, except when $i$ is large.
-For large $i$, it is more efficient to decode the positions of all the insertions (since $i$ is large) rather than just the complementary insertions.
-Specifically, comparing Lemmas \ref{lem:lim_HI_Y} and \ref{lem:ins_lim_HT_Y}, for large values of $i$.
+\begin{thm} (LB $2$) The capacity of the insertion channel with parameters $(i,\alpha)$ can be lower bounded as \ben \een where $H({L_{X}}_1|{L_{\tilde{Y}}}_1), H({L_{X}}_1|{L_{\hat{Y}}}_1)$ are computed using the joint distributions given in Proposition \ref{prop:lxytil}. \end{thm} \begin{IEEEproof} Using Lemmas \ref{lem:ins_H_T_Y}, \ref{lem:ins_lim_HT_Y}, \ref{lem:ins_x_ytil} and \ref{lem:lb2_liminf} in \eqref{eq:ins_lb2a} we obtain the RHS above, which is a lower bound on the insertion capacity due to \eqref{eq:mut_decomp}.
+We optimize the lower bound by maximizing over the Markov parameter $\gamma \in (0,1)$. \end{IEEEproof} We note that the infinite sums in the formulas for $\Pi(i,\alpha,\gamma)$ and $\Gamma(i,\alpha,\gamma)$ can be truncated to compute the capacity lower bounds since they appear with positive signs in Theorems \ref{thm:ins_lb1} and \ref{thm:ins_lb2}.
+Figure \ref{fig:ins_lbs_compare} compares $LB 1$ with $LB 2$ for different values of $i$ with $\alpha$ fixed at $0.8$.
+We show the bounds obtained by evaluating $LB \ 2$ separately with $\hat{Y}$ (deleting the complementary insertions) and $\tilde{Y}$ (flipping the complementary insertions).
+For smaller insertion probabilities we observe the $\hat{Y}$-bound is better, i.e., $H({L_{X}}_1|{L_{\hat{Y}}}_1) < H({L_{X}}_1|{L_{\tilde{Y}}}_1)$.
+We also observe that $LB \ 2$ is generally a better bound than $LB \ 1$, except when $i$ is large.
+For large $i$, it is more efficient to decode the positions of all the insertions rather than just the complementary insertions.
+Specifically, comparing Lemmas \ref{lem:lim_HI_Y} and \ref{lem:ins_lim_HT_Y}, for large values of $i$ because $I_j$ is very likely to be $1$ if $I_{j-1}=0$.
+(Recall that $I_j=0$ whenever $I_{j-1}=1$.)
 Combining the bounds of Theorems \ref{thm:ins_lb1} and \ref{thm:ins_lb2}, we observe that $\max\{LB\ 1, LB\ 2\}$ is a lower bound to the insertion capacity.
-This is plotted in Figure \ref{fig:ins_lb_combined} for various values of $i$, for $\alpha=0.5,0.8,1$.
+This is plotted in Figure \ref{fig:ins_lb_combined} for various values of $i$, for $\alpha= 0, 0.5,0.8,1$.
+The lower bound is not monotonic in $\alpha$ for a given $i$.
+This is because the curve is the maximum of three different bounds ($LB \ 1$, $LB \ 2$ with $\tilde{Y}$ and $\hat{Y}$), each of which has a different behavior if we vary $i, \alpha$.

 For $\alpha=1$, the bound is very close to the near-optimal lower bound in \cite{Mitz_sticky}.
-The gap occurs because we have used a Markov input distribution instead of the numerically optimized input distribution in \cite{Mitz_sticky}.
+The difference is entirely due to using a first order Markov input distribution rather than the numerically optimized input distribution in \cite{Mitz_sticky}.